0rtis/jsafebox/README.md

 ### Install
 JSafebox is a portable application.
 No installation is required.
-Just run the JAR in a Command Line Interpreter or double click it to run the GUI.
+Just run the JAR in a Command Line Interpreter with `java -jar jsafebox.jar` or a simple double click.

 ### Donation